 - Taking your eyes off the road for five seconds while driving at 90 km/h is like driving the length of a football field completely blind.

-- Drivers engaged in text messaging while driving are 23 times more likely to be involved in a crash or near crash compared with non-distracted drivers.
+- Drivers engaged in text messaging while driving are up to 23 times more likely to be involved in a crash or near crash compared with non-distracted drivers.

 And it’s not just mobile phone use that’s to blame.
 A driver is distracted when doing anything other than focusing on driving.